-2.1 Documentation supplied
+2.1 Supplied documentation

-- Installation manual (this manual)
+- Installation Manual (this manual)

 - Programming Manual

-- User Manual
+- User's Manual

-The manuals are supplied with the device.
-For further copies of the Installation Manual, please contact INIM Electronics s.r.l. offices quoting the order number shown in Appendix D - Order Codes.
+These manuals are supplied with the apparatus.
+For further copies of the Installation Manual, please contact INIM ELECTRONICS offices quoting the order number shown in Appendix D - Order codes.